xinchenpan/Getting-and-cleaning-data/README.md

 # How to run the R scipt

--It's better to put all the data sets together in one single folder and set the directory to that folder
+- It's better to put all the data sets together in one single folder and set the directory to that folder.Then 'ctrl+R'

--There are some codes like *head*，*names* may not be useful in this assignment.
+- There are some codes like *head*，*length()* may not be useful in this assignment.
 I just use them to debug or find some information.

+- It will take a while for the final result.

+-